 Victor Villegas and the Extension Computing Technology Unit (ECTU) provide technical support and training to OSU Extension faculty and staff, including Drupal help.
 As the project continues, training will shift to support Extension faculty and staff in working in the new content management system rather than on independent websites.

 The College of Ag Sciences web team manages the AgSci homepage, content, and design.
 They are also responsible for developing a network of websites for AgSci administrative units, departments, research-only branch experiment stations, and many centers and institutes.
-The team supports unit-level site coordinators and works closely with CWS, Information Services, and EESC to make sure the AgSci family of websites is interconnected with OSU and Extension sites.
+The team supports unit-level site coordinators and works closely with WAMS, Information Services, and EESC to make sure the AgSci family of websites is interconnected with OSU and Extension sites.

 The EESC project team works closely with each of these teams.